Sally Nugent: Career

 Her first media role was at BBC Radio Merseyside before moving on to report on and read the sports news on BBC North West Tonight.
 In 2003 she became a sports reporter for BBC News, appearing on national bulletins, before becoming a sports news presenter on the BBC News Channel (known at the time as BBC News 24).
 There she travelled to Germany for the 2006 FIFA World Cup, anchoring Sportsday from there.
 Nugent then spent a period as a news correspondent on TV and radio, and as a relief presenter on the BBC News Channel.

 In November 2011, Nugent began co-presenting BBC Breakfast on a freelance basis, filling in when regular hosts were unavailable.
 From April 2012 she presented sports bulletins alongside Mike Bushell on Breakfast following the programme's move to its new location at Media City in Salford.
 She established herself as one of the regular co-presenters of the Breakfast team after appearing on the Christmas Eve 2012 edition with Bill Turnbull, through to September 2021 reporting on Emma Raducanu's historic victory in the US Open tennis championship.

-On 27 October 2021, it was announced that Nugent would become a permanent presenter of BBC Breakfast alongside Dan Walker, Charlie Stayt, and Naga Munchetty; she replaced Louise Minchin following Minchin's departure after 20 years on the programme.
+On 27 October 2021, it was announced that Nugent would become a permanent presenter of BBC Breakfast alongside Dan Walker, Charlie Stayt, and Naga Munchetty.
+She replaced Louise Minchin following Minchin's departure after 20 years on the programme.
+It was announced she would dance with Graziano Di Prima for the 2023 Strictly Come Dancing Christmas Special.

+In May 2023, Nugent was widely criticised for calling the Dambusters raid "infamous".

 Personal life

-Nugent is married with one child.
+Nugent is married to businessman Gavin Hawthorn, and together the couple have one son.
+In May 2023, it was announced that Nugent and Hawthorn had separated after 13 years of marriage.
+Nugent lives in Hale, Greater Manchester.